-В usiness Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest Any potential conflict of interest must be disclosed.
+Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest Any potential conflict of interest must be disclosed.
 Directors are required to abstain from any matter in which there is a conflict of interest.
-Any potential conflict of int prohibited and penalized. / required to fill up a Confide Conflict of Interest Certifica All covered employees are ential Disclosure Form and (b) Conduct of Business and Fair Dealings nt-value contract is subject to ittee composed of Legal, Fina (c) Receipt of gifts from third parties Prohibited, except for to blacklisted. oken gifts on special occasior is.
+Any potential conflict of interest is absolutely prohibited and penalized.
+All covered employees are required to fill up a Confidential Disclosure Form and Conflict of Interest Certification (b) Conduct of Business and Fair Dealings nt-value contract is subject to ittee composed of Legal, Fina (c) Receipt of gifts from third parties Prohibited, except for to blacklisted. oken gifts on special occasion ns.
 Suppliers giving gifts are (d) Compliance with Laws & Regulations All employees should work in a clean, orderly and safe environment.
 PHINMA requires full compliance with applicable workplace safety and industrial hygiene standards mandated by law.
 All employees should work in a clean, orderly and safe environment.
-PHINMA requires full compliance with applicable workplace safety and industrial hygiene standards mandated by law. (e) Respect for Trade Secrets/Use of Non-public Information Confidential matters are expected to be kept in strict confidence.
-No disclosure or reproduction of any company document is permitted unless with authority of department head. (f) Use of Company Funds, Assets and Information Company property, information are strictly for Company use only.
-Employees may not devote Company resources (including Company time) for personal benefit. (g) Employment & Labor Laws & Policies Labor Laws and Policies are minimum standards that the Company must meet.
-Whenever possible, taking into consideration costs and employee welfare, labor laws and policies are exceeded. (h) Disciplinary action Employees are given full notice and a chance to explain his side before any disciplinary action is imposed Employees are given full notice and a chance to explain his side before any disciplinary action is imposed (i) Whistle Blower Not applicable Not applicable (j) Conflict Resolution Installation of committee to handle and resolve conflict Installation of committee to handle and resolve conflict
+PHINMA requires full compliance with applicable workplace safety and industrial hygiene standards mandated by law. (e) Respect for Trade Secrets/Use of Non-public Information t confidence.
+No disclosure ted unless with authority of (f) Use of Company Company property, information are strictly for Company use only.
+Emplo may not devote Company resources (including Company time) for person benefit. (g) Employment & Labor Laws & Policies Labor Laws and Policies are minimum standards that the Company must meet Whenever possible, taking into consideration costs and employee welfare, lab laws and policies are exceeded. (h) Disciplinary action Employees are given full notice and a chance to explain his side before any disciplinary action is Employees are given full notice and a chance to explain his side before any disciplinary action is imposed imposed (i) Whistle Blower The Phinma Integrity Assurance Program was launched in June 2014.
+The program shall be governed by various policies on fraud, sexual harassment, gifts & gratuities, conflict of interest, insider trading and whistle-blowing.
+An Integrity Officer, who will report directly to the Audit Committee, has been appointed to oversee its effective implementation. (j) Conflict Resolution Installation of committee to handle and resolve conflict Installation of committee to handle and resolve conflict